diffpy/diffpy.pdfgui/doc/manual/html/readme.txt

-This directory need to be relativly the same as doc/build/html/manual from doc/source/_static/images
+This directory need to be relatively the same as doc/build/html/manual from doc/source/_static/images